lucas-flowers/gnu2bsd/README.rst

 This program adds a third option:

-3. Run gnu2bsd to us GNU LS_COLORS to generate BSD LSCOLORS
+3. Run gnu2bsd, using GNU LS_COLORS to generate BSD LSCOLORS

 This allows you to keep using BSD ls while still storing your color configuration in one place.
 Note, however, these two disadvantages: